MicrosoftDocs/entra-docs/docs/identity/saas-apps/sharepoint-on-premises-tutorial.md

             ![Alternate Access Mappings of extended web application](./media/sharepoint-on-premises-tutorial/sp-alternate-access-mappings-extended-zone.png)

-Once the web application is created, you can create a root site collection and add you Windows account as the primary site collection administrator.
+Once the web application is created, you can create a root site collection and add your Windows account as the primary site collection administrator.

 1. Create a certificate for the SharePoint site